Todd Yeagley: Coach

 When Yeagley retired from playing in 2002, he moved to the Crew's front office as an assistant general manager for a year.
 When Yeagley's father announced that he planned to retire from coaching after the 2003 NCAA season, Yeagley left the Crew and joined the Indiana soccer team as a non-paid assistant coach.
 The team went on to win the NCAA championship.
 The next year, Indiana brought Yeagley in as a full-time assistant and he had the good fortune to again see his team win the NCAA championship in penalties against the University of California, Santa Barbara.
 In 2008, the University of Wisconsin–Madison hired Yeagley to replace Jeff Rohrman as head coach of the school's men's soccer team.
 In December 2009, Yeagley was named Head Coach of the Hoosiers.
 In 2012, Yeagley guided the Hoosiers to their 8th championship.
 The Hoosiers became the first 16 seed to win the College Cup.

+Yeagley earned his 100th career win as a head coach on October 3, 2017, when the #1 ranked Hoosiers defeated the Evansville Purple Aces 4–0.
+The win brought the Hoosiers record to 9–0–2.
+Yeagley coached the Hoosiers to an undefeated record that year, earning a 13–0–4 record.
+He earned his 200th win 7 years and 15 days later, when the Hoosiers defeated the Michigan State Spartans 3–1 in Bloomington on October 18, 2024.